-The exhibition-in-print, Legends and Myths of Ancient Minnesota by Brooks Turner, was delivered to Twin Cities subscribers of the Star Tribune on October 25, 2020.
-Copies were also available for visitors to take home between October 25, 2020-May 30, 2021.
+The exhibition-in-print, Legends and Myths of Ancient Minnesota by Brooks Turner, was delivered to about 36,000 Twin Cities subscribers of the Star Tribune on October 25, 2020.
+Copies are also on-site at WAM, and available to take home between October 25, 2020-May 30, 2021.
 Can’t make it to the museum in person?
 We’ll mail a copy to you by request (while the stock lasts).

 About the Artist

 BROOKS TURNER is an artist, writer, and educator.
 His recent work engages the history of fascism in Minnesota and has been supported through a 2020 Artist Residency in the Weisman’s Target Studio Collaboration Incubator, a Minnesota State Arts Board Artist Initiative Grant, a Minnesota Humanities Center Innovation Lab Grant, and a Rimon: Minnesota Jewish Arts Council Project Support Grant.
 Since 2014, he has taught sculpture, drawing, and painting at the University of California, Los Angeles, St. Cloud State University, Ridgewater College, and is currently Chair of Visual Arts at St. Paul Conservatory for Performing Arts.
 In 2017, he wrote A Guide to Charles Ray Sleeping Mime, published with Paperleaf Press, and continues to write essays for Hair and Nails Gallery and Temp/reviews.
 Turner holds an MFA in Sculpture from UCLA and a BA in Art and Art History from Amherst College.